-On a daily basis NSCC provides Members a number of reports showing their activity in all phases of the settlement cycle; this includes transaction messages and reports (reporting to Members validated trade capture), consolidated trade summaries, Clearing Fund requirements, and settlement reports/accounting summaries.31
+On a daily basis NSCC provides Members a number of reports showing their activity in all phases of the settlement cycle; this includes transaction messages and reports (reporting to Members validated trade capture), consolidated trade summaries, Clearing Fund requirements, and settlement reports/accounting summaries.32

 To assist firms in understanding NSCC's products, services and applications, NSCC provides a number of tools, including user guides, as well as training courses through DTCC's learning portal.
 Topics covered include not only functional and operational aspects of securities clearing through NSCC, but also risk management practices and methodologies.

 To assist Members in monitoring, NSCC has provided Members with the NSCC Client Calculator, which is a tool that simulates real and hypothetical portfolios through the same engine that NSCC uses on a daily basis to calculate the VaR component of the NSCC Clearing Fund.
 This tool allows Members to monitor and manage the impact their trading activities may have on their Clearing Fund requirements.
+The DTCC Liquidity Optimizer offers Members the ability to view their NSCC liquidity need and compare it to available resources in near real time.
+It also offers a sandbox where clients can perform calculations based on what-if hypothetical trading scenarios, showing the anticipated liquidity need and resource sufficiency to support the process of funding Supplemental Liquidity Deposits ("SLD").
+This tool provides transparency for monitoring of liquidity sufficiency at NSCC and provides details to align treasury desks and traders on expected funding obligations.